Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:NormalExercise lang: xp: skills: key:ebe7dc71a9
+--- type:NormalExercise lang:r xp: skills: key:5ff08f4a8d
 ## Semi-join 2
 Do any of the rows in X match any of the rows in Y?

 *** =instructions